 |3 credits Mathematics||department code MAT|

-Students seeking an AIS degree or an ATS degree not published in this catalog must meet general education requrements established for the specific degree program.
+Students seeking an AIS degree or an ATS degree not published in this Catalog must meet general education requirements established for the specific degree program.

 Program Graduation Requirements

 Requirements for each degree and certificate program at Cincinnati State are published each year in this Catalog.
 Students are expected to fulfill the requirements in effect for the catalog year they are admitted to the program.
 This set of requirements may be referred to as the student’s Academic Evaluation or Degree Audit curriculum.

 Students readmitted to the College after an absence of one year or more are expected to fulfill the requirements in effect at the time of readmission.